 With your search narrowed down to two or three reputable tour agencies.
 All that remains is to compare the prices, verify what is included, check availability and book your tour of choice.
 Booking your Machu Picchu tour in advance is always a good idea.
 Tickets to Machu Picchu Citadel are now selling out up to 2 months in advance or more.
 If you want to be assured you get to see Machu Picchu be sure to book in advance.
 Even the best hotels in Machu Picchu can be booked out.

 If you want to trek the Classic Inca Trail (4 or 5 days), reserve a space at least six months in advance and 2 Day or Short Inca Trail 2 to 3 months in advance.
-For booking an alternative trek that goes to Machu Picchu and you want to see Machu Picchu Citadel on the last day you much book it 2 months or more in advance because the tickets to enter Machu Picchu Citadel are selling out a minimum of 2 months in advance.
+For booking an alternative trek that goes to Machu Picchu and you want to see Machu Picchu Citadel on the last day you must book it 2 months or more in advance because the tickets to enter Machu Picchu Citadel are selling out a minimum of 2 months in advance.
 Even if the alternative trek you want does not go to Machu Picchu it is still good to book in advance and not wait until the last minute.

 Only for one day tours such as the Cusco City, Sacred Valley, and Rainbow Mountain you can wait until you arrive in Cusco if you prefer.
 Note, due to the altitude of Rainbow Mountain trek, it is best to schedule it at the end of your stay when you are adapted to the altitude.
 Overall, it’s easier, more secure and more reassuring to have your tour or trek booked and confirmed before you arrive in Cusco.